TheAbubakrAbu/Aurebesh-Droid-Heroku/README.md

 # Aurebesh Droid — Heroku Deployment

-This repository contains the **Linux-ready Aurebesh Droid Discord Bot binary** and configuration needed to deploy the bot to **Heroku** using this [Binary Buildpack](https://github.com/heroku/heroku-buildpack-static).
+This repository contains the **Linux-ready Aurebesh Droid Discord Bot binary** and configuration needed to deploy the bot to **Heroku** using no buildpacks.

 [**Add Aurebesh Droid to Your Server**](https://discord.ly/aurebesh-droid)